Emmotes/ic_spoilers/docs/uriah.md

 # Abilities

 **Base Attack: Toll the Dead**
-> Uriah points at a random enemy and deals damage.
-Prefers enemies that are already damaged.
+> Uriah points at a random enemy and deals damage, preferring enemies that are already damaged.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
-    "description": "Uriah points at a random enemy and deals damage.
-Prefers enemies that are already damaged.", "long_description": "",
+    "description": "Uriah points at a random enemy and deals damage, preferring enemies that are already damaged.", "long_description": "",
     "damage_modifier": 1,
     "damage_types": ["magic"],